jywu20/Notes/Linguistics/English/CGEL.md

 There are seven general types of clauses, which also gives seven general types of verbs (Sec.
 2.16).
 There are multiple subcategory under each type of clauses.

-Note that PPs may also function as complements (Sec.
-10.11), which is a case of gradience between complement and adverbial.

 ## Objection to Table 2.19's treatment of the adverbial

 Note that adverbials may have scopes over the whole sentence and may be regarded as a